 Jacksonville, FL 32216

 Memorial Advanced Surgery offers general and weight loss surgery.
 We are leaders in minimally invasive and robotic procedures.
-Many of our procedures are done laparoscopically or with the use of the da Vinci® surgical robot, helping patients recover and get back to their normal lives more quickly.
+Many of our procedures are done laparoscopically or with the use of surgical robots, helping patients recover and get back to their normal lives more quickly.
 Our surgeons focus on your specific needs and individual goals and provide comprehensive follow-through and support after treatment.Visit Website